EU Seed Law

 Colourful diversity, not standardized uniformity!

-The rules for cultivated plant diversity are being renegotiated – the EU seed marketing legislation
+The rules for crop diversity are being renegotiated - the EU seed law reform

 This work is supported by Software AG Stiftung as part of the project ‘Gemeinsam Vielfalt befreien' (Together we free diversity)